 in response to ItsPat:

 I was at this meeting last night.
 The group made it clear that whether the coliseum roof stays or goes is not even the tiniest concern of theirs--that's a decision the Council makes.
 (Actually, the Council already made that decision, but whatever).
 What this group proposes makes sense: Meet with people throughout the ENTIRE community--not just senior centers at 4pm, not just southside or the island--and get the Community to paint the picture of what they want.
 I'm glad I didn't show up at that meeting just to be showed a rendering and told "This is what you need to get behind."
 This group wants input and will pay for that process.
+Clower wants us to support HIS plan--not a community vision.
+Everyone who's saying "the community wants this" or "the community wants that" is using purely anecdotal information.
+Destination Bayfront will gather hard evidence and widespread input from the entire community.
+They truly will be the only ones able to say "We know what the community wants."
+I say go for it.

 THANK YOU!
 I too was at the meeting and was impressed.
 I think it is a step in the right direction for the change that Corpus needs.